interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 # Format

 A description of crypto-conditions is provided in this document using Abstract Syntax Notation One (ASN.1) as defined in [ITU.X680.2015](#itu.X680.2015).

+## Encoding Rules

 Implementations of this spec MUST support encoding and decoding using Octet Encoding Rules (OER) as defined in [ITU.X696.2015](#itu.X696.2015).
+This is the canonical encoding format.
+Where alternate encoding rules are defined and used these should be applied through to all ASN.1 defined data structures.

+For example, implementations that choose to use DER encoding should also use DER encoding when assembling the content of a condition fingerprint before it is hashed.

 ## Condition {#condition-format}